yellowbean/absbox-doc/docs/source/modeling.rst

 Dates
 ---------

+Depends on the status of deal, the dates shall be modeled either in `ongoing` or `preclosing`

+if it is `preclosing`

 - `Closing Date`: All pool cashflow after `Closing Date` belongs to the SPV
 - `Settle Date`: Bond start to accure interest after `Settle Date`.w
 - `First Pay Date` / `Next Pay Date`: First execution of waterfall or next date of executing the waterfall